UK-Export-Finance/dtfs2/README.md

 ## Deployment

-The dev environment is the only environment that is automatically updated.
-All other environments require a manual trigger.
+All environments require a manual trigger.

 This ensures that the environments are stable, unaffected by CI/CD and the business can continue with QA and user testing.

 :warning: When changes are merged to the main branch (and is automatically deployed to the dev environment), we need to be mindful of any breaking changes with the TFM GraphQL schema/queries or cleaning the dev database.
 Another team consumes the TFM GraphQL API - we need to notify them of any breaking changes by emailing "IT Mulesoft Technical Support".

+### Deploying to dev

+To deploy to the dev environment, run the `update-dev.sh` script in `.github/workflows` directory.
+This will take the latest code in the main branch and deploy it.

+The latest deployed commit can be checked by looking at the test/dev branch, or visiting the healthcheck endpoint.
+E.g: https://tfs-dev-fd.azurefd.net/healthcheck

 ### Deploying to test

-After merging to main, dev environment will be updated.

 To deploy to the test environment, run the `update-test.sh` script in `.github/workflows` directory.
-This will take the latest code in the development environment and deploy to test.
+This will take the latest code in the dev environment and deploy to test environment.

 The latest deployed commit can be checked by looking at the test/dev branch, or visiting the healthcheck endpoint.
-E.g: https://tfs-test-fd.azurefd.net/healthcheck
+E.g: <https://tfs-test-fd.azurefd.net/healthcheck>

+### Deploying to prod

+To deploy to the demo environment, run the `update-prod.sh` script in `.github/workflows` directory.
+This will take the latest code in the staging environment and deploy to prod environment.

+The latest deployed commit can be checked by looking at the test/dev branch, or visiting the healthcheck endpoint.
+E.g: https://tfs-prod-fd.azurefd.net/healthcheck

-#### Recommended
+### Recommended

 After deployment, manually check things are OK by submitting a deal to TFM and check that in TFM the deal has data populated.